hpcloud-mon/cookbooks-kafka/README.md

 Usage
 -----
 Simply include the kafka default recipe in your role making sure to setup the data bags and attributes as described above.

+If you wish to create some topics also include the create_topics recipe